sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 Be careful about the `DateTime.Kind` property.

-* if youDateTime.Kind is Utc, it will be converted to the specified time zone
+* if your DateTime.Kind is Utc, it will be converted to the specified time zone
-* if youDateTime.Kind is Local, it will be converted to the specified time zone
+* if your DateTime.Kind is Local, it will be converted to the specified time zone
-* if youDateTime.Kind is Unknown, it will not be converted (assumingthe date is already set in the user's time zone)
+* if your DateTime.Kind is Unknown, it will not be converted (assuming the date is already set in the user's time zone)

 Entity Framework creates DateTime objects with Kind=Unknown.
 In my domain layers, I always do `this.DateCreatedUtc = item.DateCreatedUtc.AsUtc();` in order to ensure Kind is Utc.
 You may alter EF code generation to create DateTime correctly with a post-set property code.